ppy/osu-wiki/wiki/osu!_Program_Files/en.md

 The styling is `{Tab_name}-{YYYYMMDD}-{HHMMSS}` in .txt format, which basically can be opened in any word application of choice(Notepad).

-**Example:** #multiplayer-20121115-040845 (/savelog at #multiplayer tab in 15th November 2012 at 0408hrs and 45secs).
+**Example:** #multiplayer-20121115-040845 (/savelog at #multiplayer tab in 15th November 2012 at 04hrs, 08mins, and 45secs)).

 ### Downloads

-Appears when you had used the "osu!direct" download service. **Holds the .osz files which you are currently downloading from osu!direct**, later to be transferred into osu!'s Songs folder as legitimate beatmaps upon completion.
+This folder appears when you use the "osu!direct" download service (requires [osu!supporter](/wiki/osu!supporter)). **This holds the .osz files which you are currently downloading from osu!direct**.
+It will then be transferred into osu!'s Songs folder as legitimate beatmaps upon completion.

 ### Exports

-Appears if you used the [Skin Selector's "Export as .osk"](/wiki/Options) or [Beatmap Editor's "Export Package"](/wiki/Beatmap_Editor/Menu). **Holds .osz (beatmap)/.osk (skin) file you had exported from osu!.** [For how-to, click me](/wiki/osu!_File_Formats).
+This folder appears if you used the [Skin Selector's "Export as .osk"](/wiki/Options) or [Beatmap Editor's "Export Package"](/wiki/Beatmap_Editor/Menu). **It will hold the .osz (beatmap)/.osk (skin) files you had exported from osu!.**

+If you want to know how to do this, see [osu!
+File Formats](/wiki/osu!_File_Formats).

 ### Localisation

-Appears when you had switched your Language under Graphics at Options page. **Holds translated text files which can be used each to replace the usual English text based on selected localisation.**
+This folder appears when you had switched your Language under Graphics in the Options. **It will hold the translated text files which can be used each to replace the usual English text based on the user's selected localisation.**

 ### Replays

-Holds **external executable osu! replay file (.osr)**.
-Does not work when the beatmap linked to the replay file is missing.
-Holds Results data and reanimates your cursor movement during the replay.
+This file holds the **external executable osu! replay file (.osr)**.
+It does not work when the beatmap linked to the replay file is missing.
+This also contains the results data and reanimates your cursor movement during the replay.
 To create the .osr, press "**[F2]**" at Results screen or click on the "Save as .osr" at the Online Ranking screen (below Results screen in Solo only).
-Does not save multi-play elements.
-File size ranging around 100KB ~ 1KB.
+This, however, does not save multi-play elements.
+The file sizes in here are usually ranging from 100KB ~ 1KB.
 [For players who are interested to upload their replay to Youtube, see this tread](https://osu.ppy.sh/forum/t/108092).

 The format is `{Local player name} - {Artist} - {Title} {[Difficulty]}{(YYYY-MM-DD)} {Game Mode}`